marouni/marouni.github.io/_posts/2014-06-01-pig-filter-udfs.markdown

 }
 ```

-The Filter UDF we'll examine the 4 field, after casting it to integer, by passing it to a special filter function (in my case a custom filter called ZetaFilter).
+The Filter UDF will examine the 4 field, after casting it to integer, by passing it to a special filter function (in my case a custom filter called ZetaFilter).
 You can do whatever you want inside the _exec_ method to decide if the record/field is clean or not.

 Next I'll compile and package my Filter UDF in a jar (the details depend on your build tool), in gradle we just have to execute the gradle tasks _clean jar_.
 After compiling and packaging, we'll end up with a jar containing out Filter UDF.
 Next we'll register the jar in Pig-Latin and call it from there :